HaschekSolutions/opentrashmail/README.md

   - [x] Admin overview for all available email addresses
   - [x] Option to show raw email
   - [x] Delete messages
+  - [x] Make better theme
-  - [ ] Secure HTML, so no malicious things can be loaded
+  - [x] Secure HTML, so no malicious things can be loaded
   - [ ] Display embedded images inline using Content-ID
-  - [ ] Make better theme
 - [ ] Configurable settings
   - [x] Choose domains for random generation
   - [x] Choose if out-of-scope emails are discarded